kuzzleio/kuzzle/doc/2/guides/introduction/2-general-purpose-backend/index.md

  - [Event System](/core/2/guides/develop-on-kuzzle/3-event-system)
  - [External Plugin](/core/2/guides/develop-on-kuzzle/4-external-plugins)

-Everything you will build upon your application will **benefit from the advantages of Kuzzle API** such as multi-authentication, rights management, standard request and response format, cluster scalability, anti-dos protection, etc.
+Everything you will build upon your application will **benefit from the advantages of Kuzzle API** such as multi-authentication, rights management, standard request and response format, cluster scalability, anti-DoS protection, etc.

 ## Embrace Typescript

-Kuzzle exposes [interfaces written in Typescript](/core/2/framework/classes) for a **faster learning curve** and a **better maintainability** of the applications.
+Kuzzle exposes [interfaces written in Typescript](/core/2/framework/classes) for a **faster learning curve** and a **better application maintainability**.

 This support is available for writing backend applications as well as frontend applications.